 What is Invasive Mucinous Carcinoma?

 Invasive Mucinous Carcinoma is a rare subtype of Invasive Ductal Carcinoma that is characterized by the presence of mucus-producing cancer cells.
 It tends to be less aggressive and is less likely to spread to the lymph nodes.
-Mucinous Carcinoma also has a better prognosis than some other invasive types of breast cancer.
+Invasive mucinous carcinoma can be detected through mammograms or physical exams.
+It often presents as a soft, well-defined mass.
+Because of its mucin content, it may appear differently on imaging studies compared to other breast cancers.

 What is Inflammatory Breast Cancer?